Romania to scrap corruption decree

 Grindeanu said he will call a Sunday Cabinet meeting to scrap the measure, which he passed Tuesday without the vote of Parliament.

-"I don't want to divide Romania," Grindeanu said in a televised address as hundreds of thousands of people protested across the country, including in Bucharest's Victory Square just outside the government headquarters.
+"I don't want to divide Romania," Grindeanu said in a televised address as crowds protested across the country, including in Bucharest's Victory Square just outside the government headquarters.

 "Romania cannot be torn apart.
 Romania, in this moment, due to what's going on seems to be divided, but it's my last wish to get to anything like that," he said.